csshinonome/NTD/README.md

-This is a demo code for 'Hyperspectral and Multispectral Image Fusion via Neural Tensor Decomposition'.
+This is a demo code for 'Hyperspectral and Multispectral Image Fusion via Neural Tensor Decomposition.'
 The code is for research purpose only.
 All rights reserved.

 Contact information
 Huidong Jiang: huidong.jiang.cs@gmail.com